CroXY3D/CroXY/README.md

   - Z Towers are built on a single 3060 extrusion making ball screw and rail alignment extremely simple.
   - Duet2 or Duet3 electronics with Reprap firmware 2 or 3.
 Klipper support is planned
   - Built in optional drawer for tools and or a spool that feeds the extruder.
+  - Breakaway XY rails to prevent bending them in the case of a head crash.
   - Feet with sorbothane vibration isolation.
   - Footprint comparable to other printers of same bed size.
   - Design is for 250x250x250 nominal size.
 Up to 350x350x500 should be easy.
-  - MGN15 Gantry and 12mm belt mods in development will enable build sizes up to 500x500x500.
+  - MGN15 Gantry mod in development will enable build sizes up to 500x500x500.
   - Minimal printed parts.
 Most are designed to be easily machinable by aluminum for even more stiffness.
 Aluminum Z lifters are already designed.
 Aluminum toolhead, XY motor base plates and XY carriages are also in development.

 # CroXY offers a number of advantages over CoreXY designs